kayeschong/Supermarket-Simulation/README.md

+# Instructions
+Open index.html in your browser!

 # TODO

+* Distribute controls better
 * Exit condition at end of queue
 * Higher stay probablity at cashier (paying for items)
 * Queuing statistics